VittalQSC/-FrontCamp-Introduction-to-ECMAScript-2015-v2/README.md

 # -FrontCamp-Introduction-to-ECMAScript-2015-v2
 # [FrontCamp] Introduction to Babel v2
+the 1st task for Front Camp,
-the first task for Front Camp, the second task for Front Camp, the third task for Front Camp
+the 2nd task for Front Camp,
+the 3d task for Front Camp
+the 4th task for Front Camp

 https://vittalqsc.github.io/-FrontCamp-Introduction-to-ECMAScript-2015-v2/